designedmind/2017/multiple-drafts-overview.md

 Cartesian Theatre is wrong not just in a literal sense but in every sense -- is hindering progress towards a scientific understanding of consciousness.
-This is ultimately the problem with [_Consciousness Explained_](#dennett91a), because it forces Dennett to ignore the possibility that the Cartesian Theatre might be a functional component of human behaviour.
-Yet this reinterpretation of the Cartesian intuition is precisely the trick required to complete Dennett's otherwise compelling functionalist picture and produce a full account of the "core features" of phenomenal consciousness, such as qualia and introspection.
+This is ultimately the problem with [_Consciousness Explained_](#dennett91a), forcing Dennett to disregard any functional role for an inner presentation.
+Yet this reinterpretation of the Cartesian intuition is precisely the trick required to complete Dennett's otherwise compelling functionalist story and produce a full account of the "core features" of phenomenal consciousness, such as qualia and introspection.

 I tend to see the materialist's blanket rejection of the Cartesian Theatre as an (understandable) overreaction to substance dualism.
-Substance dualism -- the belief that the mental constitutes a realm separate from, but causally linked to, the physical -- is "obviously" incompatible with the modern scientific image (to most materialists), and so anything Cartesian in flavour tends to get lumped into the same bag of bad ideas.
+Substance dualism -- the belief that the mental constitutes a realm separate from, but causally linked to, the physical -- is (to most materialists) "obviously" incompatible with the modern scientific image, and so anything Cartesian in flavour gets lumped into the same bag of bad ideas.
 Certainly, Dennett is absolutely clear that his rejection of Cartesian thinking is broad enough to include even a functional notion of the Theater:

 > You may well suspect that under the cover of antidualism...I have
 > spirited away (quite literally) something Descartes was actually right